FIRE & STEEL: 17-YEAR-OLD FORGES EXQUISITE KNIVES

 “It’s amazing the way it’s changed my life,” he says of his craft.

-Gabe’s work can be found on Etsy (www.etsy.com/shop/CrackedAnvilSmithing), Instagram (cracked_anvil_blacksmithing) and Facebook (Cracked Anvil Blade Smithing).
+Gabe’s work can be found on Etsy (www.etsy.com/shop/CrackedAnvilSmithing(link is external)), Instagram (cracked_anvil_blacksmithing) and Facebook (Cracked Anvil Blade Smithing).